apache/openwhisk-deploy-kube/README.md

 You can use a different name and/or namespace simply by changing the commands used below.

+**NOTE:** Clone the repository https://github.com/apache/openwhisk-deploy-kube.git and use to Helm chart available under the `helm/openwhisk` folder.

 Deployment can be done by using the following single command:
 ```shell
 helm install owdev ./helm/openwhisk -n openwhisk --create-namespace -f mycluster.yaml
 ```

+**NOTE:** The above command will only work for Helm v3.2.0 or higher versions.
+Verfiy your local Helm version with the command `helm version`.

 Deploying to OKD/OpenShift uses the command sequence:
 ```shell